 20th Century Fox invited a group of scientists to preview the film, to test their reactions to the science used in the film.
 None of the scientists were impressed with what they saw, although most conceded that the movie was enjoyable nonsense.

-The consultation by NASA scientists was requested before the filming of the movie, but NASA stated that the events in the film were too ridiculous to actually occur, and hence denied the request.
-NASA sent a memo out to all of its employees stating that they were not allowed to comment on the likelihood of the events portrayed, but later rescinded this restriction.
+The consultation by N.A.S.A. scientists was requested before the filming of the movie, but N.A.S.A. stated that the events in the film were too ridiculous actually to occur, and hence denied the request.
+N.A.S.A. sent a memo out to all of its employees stating that they were not allowed to comment on the likelihood of the events portrayed, but later rescinded this restriction.

-Roland Emmerich confided that the Statue of Liberty would be turned over by the force of the massive amount of water flowing around it but said he wanted to create a symbol of American values that stood up to the forces.
+Roland Emmerich confided that the Statue of Liberty would be turned over by the force of the massive amount of water flowing around it, but said he wanted to create a symbol of American values that stood up to the forces.

 The Red Cross put up several stands at theaters in the U.S. featuring pamphlets with information on what to do to keep safe during tornados, floods, and blizzards for concerned people who had just viewed the film.